 Although drinking wine has not been directly linked to weight loss, it can indirectly lead to dropping a few pounds.
 Drinking wine in place of higher-calorie beverages, such as mixed drinks, soda or milkshakes, allows your body to take in fewer calories per day.
 If you're trying to lose weight, enjoying a 100-calorie glass of red wine is generally a much better idea than drinking a 500-calorie white chocolate mocha frappucino.
 But if drinking wine fuels your appetite and encourages you to splurge on indulgent snacks, such as chocolate or cheese, your weight loss efforts could suffer.

 Although red wine might not play a huge role in weight loss, it can have a variety of other beneficial effects on the body.
-According to the MSNBC article, “Is Wine Good For You?,” one or two 5-oz. glasses of red wine per day can help raise the amount of healthy HDL cholesterol in your body.
+Some research shows that one or two 5-oz. glasses of red wine per day can help raise the amount of healthy HDL cholesterol in your body.
 Red wine is also packed with flavanoids and reservatol, both of which act as antioxidants prevent plaque formation along artery walls.
-To take advantage of red wine’s heart-healthy benefits, drink only the recommended daily amount.
-While men can enjoy two 5-oz. glasses per day, women should stick to just one glass.
+To take advantage of red wine's heart-healthy benefits, drink only the recommended daily amount — for men that's two 5-oz. glasses per day and for women that's one glass.

 - WineIntro: Wine Calorie Calculator